AdobeDocs/workfront.en/help/classic/workfront-basics/grant-and-request-access-to-objects/grant-access-home.md

 product-area: user-management
 navigation-topic: grant-and-request-access-to-objects
 title: Grant access to objects in the Home area
 description: Users can request access to objects within Adobe Workfront.
-For more information about requesting access, see Request access to objects in Adobe Workfront.
+For more information about requesting access, see Request access to objects .
 ---

 # Grant access to objects in the Home area

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

 Users can request access to objects within Adobe Workfront.
-For more information about requesting access, see&nbsp; [Request access to objects in Adobe Workfront](../../workfront-basics/grant-and-request-access-to-objects/request-access.md).
+For more information about requesting access, see&nbsp; [Request access to objects](../../workfront-basics/grant-and-request-access-to-objects/request-access.md).

 If you are the owner of an object, you can grant or deny access to items from your Home area.